Pushing Trade-Off Boundaries: Compact yet Effective Remote Sensing Change Detection: Method

-\textbf{Hierarchical Feature Integration.}The lightweight decoder takes as input the multi-scale difference features $D_i(i=1,2,3)$ generated from three hierarchical stages.
-Among them, higher-level difference maps exhibit lower spatial resolution but encode richer semantic information about change regions, while lower-level difference maps preserve finer spatial details such as object boundaries but tend to be less reliable in distinguishing actual changes.
+\textbf{Hierarchical Feature Integration.}The lightweight decoder takes the multi-scale difference features $D_i, i\in\{1,2,3\}$ generated from three hierarchical stages, as input.
+Among them, higher-level difference maps have lower spatial resolution but capture richer semantic information about changed regions, whereas lower-level maps retain finer spatial details, such as object boundaries, but are less reliable in distinguishing actual changes.
 To leverage the complementary advantages of different levels, we adopt a progressive fusion strategy.
-As illustrated on the left side of Figure \ref{model}, each higher-level difference map is processed by the LGFB, and then fused with the corresponding lower-level difference map via element-wise addition.
-A depthwise separable convolution is then applied to refine the fused features, achieving a local adjustment.
+As illustrated in Fig. \ref{model}(a), each higher-level difference map is processed by the LGFB, and then fused with the corresponding lower-level difference map via element-wise addition.
+A Depth-wise Separable Convolution is then applied to refine the fused features, achieving a local adjustment.
 However, this local fusion alone is not sufficient to capture long-range dependencies across spatially distant regions.
 Therefore, we further incorporate EGSA after the local fusion to perform global refinement and enhance the fusion quality.